 The park is open year-round, so you can even have a great day trip from Amsterdam in winter!
 Everything is decorated with snow and magic lights.
 You can warm yourself by the campfires or enjoy a skate at the biggest indoor skating ring in the Netherlands!

-If you have more time, you can also stay overnight at the Efteling Hotel.
+If you have more time, you can stay overnight at the Efteling Hotel and make this a weekend trip.
 You can book a Cinderella room or the Snow White Suite!

 Read more about Efteling in this 101 Guide to the Efteling Theme Park.